abelljs/abell-website/content/tutorial/index.md

 This tutorial is intended to explain the concepts of Abell while building a simple portfolio.

-If you are someone who prefers to stare at the code till it explains itself, you can get started with [Abell Starters](../starters/)
+If you are someone who prefers to stare at the code until it explains itself, you can get started with [Abell Starters](../starters/)

 ---

 - [What is Abell?](#what-is-abell)
 - [Installation and Setup](#installation-and-setup)
 - [Setting Up Our Portfolio](#setting-up-our-portfolio)